Are You Prepared for the Cybersecurity Risks of Remote Work?

 The importance of network security has never been more vital.

-A flexible information risk management program is critical as the risks your organization faces continually evolve.
+A flexible information risk management program is critical as your organization’s risks evolve.
 But the COVID-19 pandemic has revealed a security vector often overlooked by many businesses: the cybersecurity risks of remote work.

-Companies are requiring staff to work from home in record numbers in an attempt to weather the pandemic and comply with lockdown orders and social distancing guidelines.
+Companies require staff to work from home in record numbers to weather the pandemic and comply with lockdown orders and social distancing guidelines.
 But the virus isn’t the only threat they’re facing.

 With so many employees working from home, business networks are being tested in entirely new (and often unexpected) ways.
-Traffic loads are different and people are accessing shared files in new ways and communicating using untested tools.
+Traffic loads are different, and people are accessing shared files in new ways and communicating using untested tools.
 Necessity may be the mother of invention, but all these novel tools and strategies increase the cybersecurity risks of remote work.
-Your organization must be prepared to address new threats and vulnerabilities if you want to come out of the pandemic unscathed.
+Your organization must be prepared to address new threats and vulnerabilities if you want to escape the pandemic unscathed.

 Cybersecurity Risks of Remote Work

 What kind of information security risks are associated with remote work?
-The specific threats and vulnerabilities your organization faces will vary based on the nature of your business, your systems, and what kinds of data you collect.
+Your organization’s specific threats and vulnerabilities will vary based on the nature of your business, your systems, and what kinds of data you collect.

 Did You Know?
-86% of executive team members say data breaches are more likely when employees are working out of the office.
+86% of executive team members say data breaches are more likely when employees work out of the office.
 57% of CIOs suspect their mobile workers have been hacked in the last year.

-Let’s look at some of the most common cybersecurity risks of remote work.
+Let’s look at some of remote work’s most common cybersecurity risks.

 Unsecured Network Access

-In your offices, you can maintain full control over your company’s networking and wifi to prevent unauthorized parties from accessing your business-critical systems or data.
-Working from home means your employees are using their personal wifi networks, which are unlikely to include such stringent security measures.
+You can control your company’s networking and wifi in your offices to prevent unauthorized parties from accessing your business-critical systems or data.
+Working from home means your employees are using their wifi networks, which are unlikely to include stringent security measures.

 Unsecured Devices and Programs

-While company-owned devices can be regularly inspected and updated to ensure your security standards are maintained, one of the cybersecurity risks of remote work appears when your team uses devices, programs, or platforms not officially sanctioned by your IT department.
-“Shadow IT” — when your employees solve new problems on their own by adopting untested solutions — can dramatically increase the risk of your data or systems being compromised.
+While company-owned devices can be regularly inspected and updated to maintain security standards, one of the cybersecurity risks of remote work appears when your team uses devices, programs, or platforms not officially sanctioned by your IT department.
+“Shadow IT” — when your employees solve new problems by adopting untested solutions — can dramatically increase the risk of your data or systems being compromised.

 Phishing Scams